rzdebskiy/AzureADNodeJsXamarin/README.md

 # AzureADNodeJsXamarin
-This Node.js server will give you with a quick and easy way to set up a REST API Service using the OAuth2 protocol.
+This sample demonstrates how to set up Node.js REST API service using OAuth2 protocol.
 Then this service is integrated with Azure Active Directory for API protection.
-The sample server included in the download are designed to run on any platform.
+Xamarin mobile client will be used to test access to the service.